 Probability density of each outcome, computed under Null hypothesis p-value is area under curve past observed data point (e.g., sample mean)

-E.g., mean Mario time (subtract 5 minutes) Is it in the "unlikely" region?
+E.g., mean Mario time of 4.1.
+Is 5 minutes in the "unlikely" region?

 A p-value (shaded green area) is the probability of an observed (or more extreme) result assuming that the null hypothesis is true.